doublexia/AWSBasicAuthorizer/README.md

 # Authenticate via Amazon Cognito and Call Amazon APIs
 ### Steps
 Prerequisite:
-+ (Amazon) Invite CEVA user in Reseller Portal.
+1. (Amazon) Invite CEVA user in Reseller Portal.
-+ (CEVA) Sign in to Reseller Portal and change password.
+2. (CEVA) Sign in to Reseller Portal and change password.

+PoC:
 1. Create a Maven project
 2. Use build:
 ```